Steve Goss

-Benjamin Stephenson "Steve" Goss (November 7, 1949 – October 26, 2015) was an American politician.
+Benjamin Stephenson Goss (November 7, 1949 – October 26, 2015) was an American politician.
 He served two terms (January 2007 – December 2010) as a Democratic member of the North Carolina Senate.
 He represented the 45th Senate district, including constituents in Alexander, Ashe, Watauga, and Wilkes counties.
 He was defeated for re-election in 2010 by Republican Dan Soucek.

 Goss was an ordained Southern Baptist minister and resided in Boone, North Carolina.
-He has a B.S. in Social Science with a Minor in Education from Appalachian State University and a Master of Divinity (M.Div.) from Southeastern Baptist Theological Seminary.
-He died at his home in Boone from cancer on October 26, 2015 at the age of 65.
+He has a BS in social science with a minor in education from Appalachian State University and a Master of Divinity (MDiv) from Southeastern Baptist Theological Seminary.
+He died at his home in Boone from cancer on October 26, 2015, at the age of 65.